Swimming at the 2013 World Aquatics Championships

-The swimming events of the 15th FINA World Aquatics Championships were held July 28 – August 4, 2013, in Barcelona, Spain.
+The swimming events of the 15th FINA World Aquatics Championships were held 28 July–4 August 2013, in Barcelona, Spain.
 The competition was held in a long course pool inside the Palau Sant Jordi.
 It featured 40 LCM events, split evenly between males and females.
 Swimming was one of the five aquatic disciplines at the championships.

-The United States won the overall medal count, led by Missy Franklin who claimed a record-setting six gold medals.
+The United States won the overall medal count, led by Missy Franklin who claimed six gold medals, the most by a female athlete in the history of the championships.
 China's Sun Yang won three gold medals en route to "male swimmer of the meet".
 Katie Ledecky, from the United States, was named "female swimmer of the meet" after setting two world records and winning four gold medals.
-Four other women's world records were broken during the competition, all four in the women's breaststroke events.
+Four other world records were broken during the competition, each in the women's breaststroke events.

 Qualifying criteria

 If a nation entered one competitor in an event then they only have to meet the B standard, but if they enter two competitors then in an event then they both have to meet the A standard.
 Each member nation can enter one relay team in each event.
-Qualifying standards must have been met between July 1, 2012, and July 1, 2013.
+Qualifying standards must have been met between 1 July 2012, and 1 July 2013.